kocheck/quartz/content/The Crystal Heart/The Sanctuary Survival Guide (Or How to Not Get Kicked Out of Your Only Safe Haven).md.md

 - **The Arcanum Collective:** Scholars studying the Labyrinth's magic who need adventurers to gather research materials (and definitely won't cry if you die doing it).

-- **The Liberation Front:** Radicals who want to destroy Vexilar and escape.
-Not technically outlawed, but don't mention them around the guards.
+- **The Liberation Front:** Investigating tampered memory vessels.
+Claims Vexar faithful are stealing memories.
+Operates in secret and recruits trustworthy individuals.

+- **The Archives:** Research organization focused on understanding the labyrinth's purpose and seeking alternative escape methods.
+Particularly interested in why the last few levels have become impassable.

 ## How to Not Get Kicked Out (Because You Have Nowhere Else to Go)